Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the open sector

 is the $\K$-module generated by the two possible orientations on $V$, with the relationship that their sum vanishes (if one does not want to worry about signs, note that $|V|_{\Z/2} \cong \Z/2$ canonically).

 The $\ainf$ structure maps arise as counts of parameterized families of (suitably coherently perturbed) solutions to Floer's equation with source a disc with $d$ inputs and one output.
-We will quickly summarize the definition and relevant choices required, referring the reader to standard referencers for more details (the basic reference we follow is \cite{Seidel:2008zr} for Fukaya categories compact exact Lagrangians in Liouville manifolds; see also \cite{Sheridan:2016} for the mostly straightforward generalization to the monotone case.
-In the main body of exposition we focus on the (slightly simpler) case of compact (admissible) Lagrangians in compact symplectic manifolds; we detail the additional data and variations required for wrapped Fukaya categories of Liouville manifolds in Remarks \ref{wrappedFloerdatum} and \ref{wrappedainf}).
+We will quickly summarize the definition and relevant choices required, referring the reader to standard references for more details (the basic reference we follow is \cite{Seidel:2008zr} for Fukaya categories of compact exact Lagrangians in Liouville manifolds; see also \cite{Sheridan:2016} for the mostly straightforward generalization to the monotone case.
+In the main body of exposition, we focus on the (slightly simpler) case of compact (admissible) Lagrangians in compact (admissible) symplectic manifolds; we detail the additional data and variations required for Fukaya categories of exact Lagrangians in Liouville manifolds (which are simpler if one is working only with compact exact Lagrangians) in Remarks \ref{admissibleH}, \ref{liouvilleFloerdatum}, \ref{wrappedFloerdatum} and \ref{wrappedainf}.

 For $d \geq 2$, we use the notation $\overline{\mc{R}}^d$ for the (Deligne-Mumford compactified) moduli space of discs with $d+1$ marked points modulo reparametrization, with one point $z_0^-$ marked as negative and the remainder $z_1^+, \ldots, z_d^+$ (labeled counterclockwise from $z_0^-$) marked as positive.
 Orient the open (interior) locus $\mc{R}^d$ as in \cite{Seidel:2008zr}*{\S 12g} and \cite{Abouzaid:2010kx}. $\overline{\mc{R}}^d$ can be given the structure of a manifold-with-corners, and its higher strata are trees of stable discs with a total of $d$ exterior positive marked points and 1 exterior negative marked point.
 Denote the positive and negative semi-infinite strips by